bansal-shiv/inventra/README.md

 - API docs: http://localhost:8000/docs
 - Health check: http://localhost:8000/health

-The database is seeded with 8 products, 5 customers, and 4 orders on first run.
-The seed only runs when the database is empty, so restarts will not duplicate the data.

 To stop everything and wipe the database volume:

     docker compose down -v